 In your divorce, you and your spouse will face the task of dividing your community estate and settling finances related to jointly owned property as well as separately owned assets.
 The approach to this process will vary depending on factors such as the nature of your marriage, the number of children, the types of property and debts involved, and various other circumstances.
 Since I Mount can guess exactly what your circumstances are, I will not waste any time making assumptions or drawing conclusions based on hypotheticals.

 I want to discuss any aspect of property division that is known as noncash compensation.
 In all of the blog posts I have written on this subject, I do not believe that I have written about noncash compensation and how it relates to Texas divorces.
-We try to make this blog a resource for people that come to have questions about the world of Texas family law and would like to the point, straightforward answers.
+We try to make this blog a resource for people who come to have questions about the world of Texas family law and would like to-the-point, straightforward answers.
 While such simple and straightforward answers are not always available, I do my best to provide information as thoroughly as possible.
 Still, I am always approachable in terms of your ability to access and understand the information provided.

 Divorcing with Complex Finances: Challenges and Solutions